saltern/Godot-Shaders/README.md

 * Godot 3: AdvancedPalette_Godot3.gdshader
 * Godot 4: AdvancedPalette_Godot4.gdshader

-An alternative version is also provided, which allows for multiple palettes in a single PNG:
+An alternative version is also provided, which allows for multiple palettes in a single PNG.

 Key differences:

 * Each row in a palette image file is now considered to be a separate palette.